 Family science, unlike academic science, has no formal requirements.
 Modeling a little science methodology at home can go a long way – you don't need to go into data-collection overdrive, just encourage good note-taking.
 Family science is a chance for parents and children to explore scientific thinking and creative imagination together.
 It's all about the spirit of scientific inquiry.
 Plus, it’s exciting to set scientific objectives with kids.

-Like plant monitoring, you can add a kid-fun element of tracking to your family’s worm farming chores.
+Children can also develop good observation skills from worm watching.
 Sit down with your kids and decide what worm info you’d like to capture.
 Kids can record when the worms get fed, how much they get fed, the worms’ food preferences, when the bedding is refreshed, the time it takes to get to compost harvest, etc.

 How to start a family worm farm

-1. Make worms a family research topic.
-Go to the library or sit down at the computer as a family and look at some vermicomposting resources (see the end of this article for ideas).
+Sit down at the computer as a family and look at some vermicomposting resources (see the end of this article for ideas).
 You might find it helpful to watch instructional composting with worms videos with the kids.
-Start a family journal for your worm information.
+Start a family journal to document your worm information.

-2. Decide where your family worm farm will live.
 The backyard?
 The basement?
 Under the kitchen sink!
 You have options.
 Talk it over with the kids.
-You can have an indoor bin, an outdoor bin, or a hybrid indoor-outdoor bin.
+You can have an indoor bin, an outdoor bin or a hybrid indoor-outdoor bin.
 (Our family worm farm lives in the laundry room.)

-6. Make a child-friendly plan to run your worm farm.
 Empower your kids to run the worm farm by setting up a care and feeding system that will work for your family’s schedule and your worm herds’ overall health.
-With a little thought you can bundle worm-farm chores into your child’s routine.
+With a little thought, you can bundle worm-farm chores into your child’s routine.
 Children can be responsible for collecting food scraps from the table, feeding the worms on schedule and collecting the leaves or shredding the newspaper for bedding.
 For indoor bins, kids can collect rainwater for when the bedding is too dry and they can manage the “worm tea” bucket.
-For outdoor bins, children can monitor weather conditions and the bin’s moisture levels and temperature.
+For outdoor bins, children can monitor weather conditions and the bin’s moisture level and temperature.

-7. Formulate your worm-based inquiry.
 Talk about some worm science projects your family can do together.
 You can chart food worm preferences.
 (Our herd eschews lemon wedges!)
-Your family can do worm life-sketches and learn worm anatomy.
+Your family can do worm life sketches and learn worm anatomy.
 You can do a worm census.
 (Recording names is optional.)
 Ask your children what they want to know about their worm farm and then figure out together how to find out that information.
 One of the greatest gifts we can give our children is the insight to ask and the follow-through to answer life's questions.